Julian23517/Unity-mongo-csharp-driver-dlls/README.md

 # Get All Models from Collection
 Replace Model_User with your Model Class that represents a document in the Collection
-Replace userCollection with the referenced collection
+Replace userCollection with the referenced collection You Could replace "true" with a condition that matches the specific documents you want to get.
 ```script
  List<Model_User> userModelList = userCollection.Find(user => true).ToList();
 ```